What Policymakers, Journalists, Students, and All of Us

 Democracy is a process that assumes the majority of people,

-reach constructive decisions that benefit the whole of society, and
+and can vote without intimidation, reach constructive decisions that benefit the whole of society, and

 preserve liberty, protect our freedoms, extend equality, and defend democracy.